Multiplex (movie theater): Largest cinema multiplex

 On 17 September 1998, the world's largest cinema multiplex, Kinepolis Madrid, opened in Spain, with 25 screens and 9,200 seats, each seating between 211 and 996 people.

 Tallest cinema multiplex

 Europes's tallest cinema multiplex is the Cineworld Glasgow Renfrew Street in Glasgow, Scotland, United Kingdom at 203 feet.
 Opened in 2001, it has 18 screens and seats 4,300 people.

 CGV Cinemas San Francisco 14, is a 14-auditorium movie theater multiplex in a former eight-story Cadillac dealership building on Van Ness Avenue at O'Farrell Street.
 It opened on 10 July 1998, as the AMC 1000 Van Ness with 3,146 seats listed.

 Around the world

 Australia

 The largest megaplex in the Southern Hemisphere is the 26-screen Marion MEGAPLEX in Adelaide, South Australia.
 The megaplex was originally a 30-screen megaplex branded as Greater Union but was modified to accommodate Gold Class and V-Max screens and was re-branded as Event Cinemas.
 The auditoriums sit on top of Westfield Marion, which is the largest shopping complex in Adelaide.

+Belgium

+Kinepolis Brussels, the first cinema to carry the Kinepolis brand, was the biggest and a pioneer in the megaplex industry when it opened in 1988.
+It introduced various innovations in visual, audio and conceptual aspects of cinema, such as hosting guests and special events.
+It now has 28 screens and 6270 seats.